pablobernabeu/date-converter/README.md

          'December 9, 2019', '2019 December 9', '10 Dec 2019')
 test_data = data.frame(DATE)

-# Manually enter date format (this is the only part that will need to be manually entered, in a spreadsheet or R)
+# Manually enter date format (this is the only part that will need to be manually entered, in a spreadsheet or in R)
 test_data$date_format = c('dmy','dmy','ymd','ymd','dmy','ydm','dmy','mdy','ymd','dmy')

 # Function